ak-naresh/AK_NCNews/README.md

-# NC News Backend
+### NC News Backend

 This project is a RESTful API for NC News platform, built with Node.js and Express.
-Providings endpoints for articles, topics, users, and comments, using PostgreSQL for data storage.
-The API supports CRUD operations and is designed for educational purposes as part of the NC bootcamp.
+Providings endpoints for articles, topics, users, and comments, using PostgreSQL for data storage, and the API supporting CRUD operations.

 ---